Rigid Mount – Trailer Axle Without Suspension?

 5. Axle-Less.
 Separate spindles offer freedom in trailer construction.
 You can create an axle-less trailer with a lot of ground clearance.
 Or, build in an open area between the wheels where the deck can drop to the ground.
 (Some motorcycle trailers are built this way for easy loading.
 See below.)

-Let us know in the comments if you have other advantages we’ve missed.
+Let us know in the comments if you have other advantages we have missed.

 What are the Disadvantages?